-Three Farmers is a Saskatchewan-based brand creating natural, viagra order sustainable, and traceable food.
+Three Farmers is a Saskatchewan-based brand creating natural, sustainable, and traceable food.
 They specialize in producing cold-pressed camelina oil and roasted chickpeas.
 All of their products are made in Canada and are traceable back to the farm where they were grown.

 In this instalment of Rebel Stories, we chat with Natasha Vanderhurk, CEO and part owner of Three Farmers.